browserify/browserify/readme.markdown

     to just "__filename,__dirname".
 This is handy if you want to run bundles in node.

+  --no-browser-field, --no-bf

+    Turn off package.json browser field resolution.
+This is also handy if you need to run a bundle in node.

+  --node

+    Alias for --bare and --no-browser-field.

   --full-paths

     Turn off converting module ids into numerical indexes.
 This is useful for